An overview of the off-payroll working rules which will apply to the private sector from 6 April 2021

 The legislation enables HMRC to collect additional tax payments where a contractor is deemed to be an employee in all but name.
 In other words, if it wasn’t for an intermediary (usually a personal service company), that contractor would effectively be a direct employee of the client.
 If this is the case, the client must put the contractor onto its payroll and deduct the appropriate National Insurance contributions (NICS) and income tax.

 The off-payroll working rules were introduced for public sector organisations as part of the March 2016 Budget, formally coming into effect on 6 April 2017.
-Three years on, private sector organisations are set to face the same change.
+Four years on, private sector organisations are set to face the same change.

 The rule change is estimated to apply to approximately 230,000 contractors in the UK.
 Owing to the significant use of contractors, companies in sectors such as financial services, construction, pharmaceuticals and recruitment are amongst the most likely to experience the biggest shakeup to their payroll operations.